jpbrnz/foxyjot/README.md

 # FoxyJot - Write, Publish, Share, Grow

-Exploring Vue, Vuetify, Firebase.
-Creating a content management system that allows for flexible and quick development.
-Core features include creating content types, content, routing content, storing media and creating templates for content.
-Keeping the repository light and simple so customizing it can be done efficiently.
-This project was created to get under the hood of Vue.js and understand how quickly and effectively both template and content management can be done.
+Exploring Vue.js, Vuetify and Firebase.
+Having a publishing and communications background, I wanted to put together a quick and fun way to write content while creating better experiences for developers and end users.
 These are great frameworks to explore and build some practical tools with.

-As we uncover more treasures Vue is capable of this project will continue to evolve.
+As we uncover more treasures Vue.js is capable of this project will continue to evolve.
 FoxyJot is a collection of the thoughts and work from the community busy making these frameworks incredible.
 From the blogs to the example packages, open source tools and incredible developers much appreciation.
+Now go and create something incredible.

 # Getting Started